Hotels Sued Over Human Trafficking On Premises

 Seeking Justice For Victims of Human Trafficking

-Human Trafficking and Sexual Abuse in Florida and Nationwide
+Human Trafficking and Sexual Abuse Nationwide

-- Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age;
+- Sex trafficking, in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age;

-- Labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery
+- Labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery

 Hotels, Motels, and Sex Trafficking

-Sex trafficking can take place anywhere but some places are more common than other.
-Sex trafficking commonly occurs at private residences, business fronts, and brothels; but no setting is utilized for this crime more than hotels and motels.
+Sex trafficking can occur anywhere, but some places are more common than others.
+Sex trafficking commonly occurs at private residences, business fronts, and brothels but no setting is utilized for this crime more than hotels and motels.
 These sites provide remote, discreet, and convenient means for sex trafficking.

-Major hotel and motel chains are often the sites of truly terrible sex trafficking operations right under the noses of many a hotel guest.
+Major hotel and motel chains are often the sites of terrible sex trafficking operations right under the noses of hotel guests.
 Recognizable chains such as La Quinta, Comfort Inn, and Hilton have been the sites of many human trafficking operations.
-Law enforcement crackdowns, as well as testimony, from a number of sex trafficking survivors, have brought the negligent acts of these businesses to the attention of authorities.
+Law enforcement crackdowns and testimonies from sex trafficking survivors have brought the negligent acts of these businesses to the attention of authorities.

-Lawsuits Against Motels Seeking Justice For Sex Trafficking Victims
+Lawsuits Against Hotels Over Sex Trafficking

 How a Lawsuit Against a Hotel Over Sex Trafficking Works

-Federal Lawsuit Protects Victims of Sex Traffickers
+Federal Lawsuit Protects Survivors of Sex Traffickers

-The basis of their liability was not based solely on the sex trafficking occurring on the premises but rather the motel should have been aware and acted to stop these activities in the presence of clear indications human trafficking was occurring.
+The basis of their liability was not based solely on the sex trafficking occurring on the premises.
+Rather, the motel failed to be aware and act to stop these activities in the presence of clear indications human trafficking was occurring.
 The suit was settled several years later for an undisclosed amount.